 A leaky roof can lead to significant damage to the structure of your home, and it can also cause problems with insulation, mould growth, and more.
 Here, we’ll look at just some of the dangers involved with having a leaky roof and failing to fix it as quickly as possible.

-1. Structural Deterioration in Your Property
+How a Leaky Roof causes Structural Deterioration to Your Property

 One of the primary dangers associated with a leaky roof is the impact it can have on the structure of your property.
 Water can seep through the roof and drip directly onto your attic floor, or it could run along the underside of the roof and down into the building frame.
 Over time, the wet wood can start to rot and lose its strength, and the whole system begins to sag.